Functions

 • send an email

-• send an SMS
+• send one or more SMS messages

 • transfer the active call